Diullei/TS-StyleCop/README.md

 ### Naming Rules (SA1300-)
 Rules which enforce naming requirements for members, types, and variables.

-* SA1300: ElementMustBeginWithUpperCaseLetter - *The name of a C# element does not begin with an upper-case letter.*
+* **SA1300: ElementMustBeginWithUpperCaseLetter** - *The name of a TypeScript element does not begin with an upper-case letter.*
+* **SA1301: ElementMustBeginWithLowerCaseLetter** - *The name of a TypeScript element does not begin with an lower-case letter.*

 > I'm working on porting all this rules: http://www.stylecop.com/docs/StyleCop%20Rules.html